Weather Update (As of 7:15 a.m.)

 Consolidated OBF Loan

-When the OBF and loan consolidation requirements are met, we will consolidate multiple Service Accounts (SA) into one or more consolidated OBF loan.
+When the OBF and loan consolidation requirements are met, the customer will have the choice to consolidate multiple Service Accounts (SA) into one or more consolidated OBF loan.
 This will minimize the number of OBF Loans.

 For all loans the following will apply: